shapely/shapely/README.rst

 planar geometric objects.
 It is using the widely deployed open-source geometry library `GEOS <https://libgeos.org/>`__ (the engine of `PostGIS
 <https://postgis.net/>`__, and a port of `JTS <https://locationtech.github.io/jts/>`__).
-Shapely wraps GEOS geometries and operations to provide both a feature rich `Geometry` interface for singular (scalar) geometries and higher-performance NumPy ufuncs for operations using arrays of geometries. improvement when operating on arrays of geometries, as well as provides a rich scalar `Geometry` interface.
+Shapely wraps GEOS geometries and operations to provide both a feature rich `Geometry` interface for singular (scalar) geometries and higher-performance NumPy ufuncs for operations using arrays of geometries.
 Shapely is not primarily focused on data serialization formats or coordinate systems, but can be readily integrated with packages that are.

 What is a ufunc?
 ----------------

 A universal function (or ufunc for short) is a function that operates on *n*-dimensional arrays on an element-by-element fashion and supports array broadcasting.
-The underlying ``for`` loops are implemented in C to reduce the overhead of the Python interpreter. diminishing the overhead of the Python interpreter.
+The underlying ``for`` loops are implemented in C to reduce the overhead of the Python interpreter.

 Multithreading
 --------------

 Shapely functions generally support multithreading by releasing the Global Interpreter Lock (GIL) during execution.
-Interpreter Lock (GIL) is released during function execution.
 Normally in Python, the GIL prevents multiple threads from computing at the same time.
 Shapely functions internally release this constraint so that the heavy lifting done by GEOS can be done in parallel, from a single Python process.

 Usage
 =====